tasandberg/tasandberg.github.io/content/blog/build-a-blog-with-gatsby-and-forestry-part-1.md

 ![](/src/images/default-starter-updated-sn.png)

 Your layout component is grabbing that updated info using graphql and plugging it into the Header component.
-Here's that query shown here on line 11:
+Here's that query shown here:

 ```javascript
 // src/components/layout.js